The Bachelor (Australian TV series) season 1: Episode 10

-This week's episode informs that Tim must choose which four out of the five remaining contestants, he will choose to go on hometown dates with.
+This week's episode informs that Tim must choose which four out of the five remaining contestants he will choose to go on hometown dates with.

-The contestants are mingling on the balcony with their morning coffee, an invitation arrives for a 'one on one date' and Katherine was selected for the "Journey from the Past into the Future" date.
+The contestants are mingling on the balcony with their morning coffee when an invitation arrives for a one on one date and Katherine was selected for the "Journey from the Past into the Future" date.
 Dani speculated that it could be a visit to a museum.